open-obfuscator/o-mvll/README.md

 <img src=".github/img/omvll-pipeline.webp" alt="O-MVLL Pipeline" width="100%">

-O-MVLL can be used with the Android NDK and an iOS toolchain but **it only supports the AArch64 architecture**.
+O-MVLL can be used with the Android NDK and an iOS toolchain.
+It currently supports AArch64 and ARM architectures.

 For more details, please check out the documentation at [obfuscator.re/omvll](https://obfuscator.re/omvll).